-Sword Belt and Knot.-"Sam Browne" Army pattern.
-When the belt is worn without the sword, the frog is not to be worn.
+Sword Bell and Knot.-"Sam Browne" Army pattern.
+The sword frog is to be worn on all occasions when the Sam Browne belt and brace are worn.
 Sword knots are to be worn short, i.e., wrapped around, tight to the guard.
 Field and mounted officers are to wear the sword knot long.

-23. Whistle and Lanyard.-Whistle: Nickel silver (Infantry pattern).
-Lanyard: Blue (Officers pattern).
+23. Whistle and Lanyard.-Whistle Nickel silver (Infantry pattern).
+Lanyard : Blue (Officers pattern).